michal8833/Linux-project/README.md

 ## Intro

-Final project for "Programowanie w systemie Linux" university course.<br/>
+Final project for "Programming in Linux OS" university course.<br/>
 In the project I used:
 * sockets,
 * Linux signals sending and handling,